Does Your Business Need Key Person Insurance?

 Key Person Disability Insurance

-Key person disability insurance protects a company against the risk that a key employee will become disabled to the extent that he or she is unable to perform his job.
-Benefits may be payable on a monthly basis or as a lump sum.
-Benefits are paid after a specified waiting period.
-This period might be 30 or 60 days for monthly payments and 12 or 18 months for a lump sum payment.
+Key person disability insurance protects a company against the risk that a key employee will become disabled to the extent he is unable to perform his job.
+Policies include two important elements: an elimination (waiting) period and a benefit period.

-Cost of Coverage
+Amount and Cost of Coverage

 Article edited by Marianne Bonner